matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

 This workflow uses the Snakemake SLURM executor plug-in, which utilizes Snakemake as a coordinator to run components of the workflow as independent, parallel jobs, where possible.
-For example, FASTQ trimming via Trim Galore for 12 samples will produce The configurations for this approach are stored in profiles/slurm/config.yaml,
+For example, FASTQ trimming via Trim Galore for 12 samples will yield 13 separate jobs: 1 job for each of the paired FASTQs, plus
+1 job corresponding to the Snakemake coordinator job.
+The configurations for this approach are stored in profiles/slurm/config.yaml, & the rules for each component of the workflow (e.g., Trim_Galore.smk) specify the resource requirements for that component.

 # Dependencies